 Blended learning is not the same as technology-rich instruction.
 It goes beyond one-to-one computers and high-tech gadgets.
 Blended learning involves leveraging the Internet to afford each student a more personalized learning experience, including increased student control over the time, place, path, and/or pace of learning.
 The definition of blended learning is a formal education program in which a student learns: at least in part through online learning, with some element of student control over time, place, path, and/or pace; at least in part in a supervised brick-and-mortar location away from home; and the modalities along each student’s learning path within a course or subject are connected to provide an integrated learning experience. – Michael Horn, blended learning expert

 We believe students succeed best in learning environments that support them to become the drivers and owners of their learning.
-As noted in the quote from Michael Horn, Blended Personalized Learning moves beyond putting devices in students’ hands and instead pushes the boundaries of the traditional classroom in terms of “time, place, path, and/or pace of learning.”
+Of course states should set high common standards of skills and knowledge to be mastered by each generation of students, but the tasks on which students engage throughout their learning journeys will be more meaningful and impactful when they learn deeply and in context.
+A high quality education kindles curiosity, and does not extinguish it for the vast majority of individuals who stray from the average pace of learning.
+As noted in the quote above from Michael Horn, Blended Personalized Learning moves beyond putting devices in students’ hands and instead pushes the boundaries of the traditional classroom in terms of “time, place, path, and/or pace of learning.”
 Oakland’s public schools are now largely technology-enabled, with pockets of truly high-quality blended instruction at the classroom level.
 The Foundation’s eight blended learning pilot schools lit a spark; their lessons on infrastructure and support have scaled across the city.
 This initial effort gained nationwide attention, resulting in the Foundation’s capacity to bring more resources and expertise to expand our work beyond individual teachers and classrooms to create innovation through high-quality blended personalized learning schools that reach all of their students.
-These schools fully reimagine the role of student and teacher to create breakthrough achievement, joy, and sustainability.
-As we enter this next phase of work, our strategy will manifest itself largely through local proof points as part of the Next Generation Learning Challenge in Oakland grant program (NGLC in Oakland).
+These schools sought to fully reimagine the role of student and teacher to create breakthrough achievement, joy, and sustainability.
+The next phase of work in our strategy manifests itself largely through local proof points as part of the Next Generation Learning Challenge in Oakland grant program (NGLC in Oakland).

 In 2015, NGLC in Oakland selected teams at ten schools to receive planning grants to spur innovation, develop proven solutions, design promising pilots, and nurture groundbreaking partnerships.
-In the spring of 2016, NGLC in Oakland rolled out its next round of funding with six schools — three district-run and three charter-run — receiving multi-year grants to bring their designs to life.
-Additionally, the work of NGLC in Oakland engages a broader set of educators in the city through trips to innovative schools, networking opportunities, and other events.
-Ultimately, we hope to create cycles of discovery, planning, design, and school launch that continue to promote and influence the system toward more NextGen schools.
+In the spring of 2016, NGLC in Oakland rolled out its next round of funding with seven schools — three district-run and four charter-run — receiving multi-year grants to bring their designs to life.
+Additionally, the work of NGLC in Oakland engaged a broader set of educators in the city through trips to innovative schools, networking opportunities, and other events.

 Our goal for Blended Personalized Learning is to engage school (re)design teams of leaders, teachers, parents, students, and community stakeholders to create 3,000-5,000 high quality, innovative, personalized, student-centered seats by 2020.
 To accomplish this, the Foundation will focus on launching successful school models to serve as local examples, creating capacity for rapid prototyping of new ideas, and building teacher leadership to support innovation.